Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 > **Note:** The `JOINED` column will be `Unknown` until the fleet networking member agent charts are installed on each on-prem cluster.

-We can confirm that the member agent was installed correctly when we see `NODE-COUNT`, `AVAILABLE-CPU`, and `AVAILABLE-MEMORY` columns populated.
+We can confirm that the member agent was installed correctly when we see `NODE-COUNT`, `AVAILABLE-CPU`, and `AVAILABLE-MEMORY` columns are populated.
 The columns can take upto a minute to populate.

-> **Note:** The script in the fleet-networking repo can only be used once the script in the fleet repo has been run.
+> **Note:** The script in the fleet-networking repo should only be run once the script in the fleet repo has been run to ensure the member agents can communicate with the hub cluster.

 Clone the [fleet-networking repository](https://github.com/Azure/fleet-networking) and navigate to the root directory of the repo.

-Run the following script to join your on-prem clusters to the Fleet hub cluster by installing the fleet networking member agent controllers on each on-prem cluster.
+Run the following script to install the fleet networking member agents on each on-prem cluster.

 The latest fleet-networking image tag could be found here [fleet-networking releases](https://github.com/Azure/fleet-networking/releases).
-Please ensure kubectl can access the kube-config of the hub cluster and all the on-prem clusters.

 Ex: `./hack/Azure/joinMC.sh v0.1.0 v0.2.0 hub test-cluster-1 test-cluster-2`